AI-Driven Robotics for Optics

 To facilitate reliable robotic handling of diverse optical components, we designed and fabricated universal housings and bases using fused deposition modeling (FDM) 3D printing with polylactic acid (PLA) filament using the Bambu X1E 3D printer.
-Each housing is tailored to securely enclose optical components, while presenting a standardized external geometry.
+Each housing was tailored to securely enclose optical components, while presenting a standardized external geometry.
 This uniformity eliminates the need for the robotic arm to adapt dynamically to variations in component shapes and sizes, simplifying grasping and manipulation.

-An indentation feature is incorporated into each housing, precisely aligned to the robot’s claw gripper dimensions.
+An indentation feature was incorporated into each housing, precisely aligned to the robot’s claw gripper dimensions.
 This design ensures repeatable, stable engagement of the gripper during pickup and transport, significantly reducing the likelihood of slippage or misalignment during handling.

-For optical component positioning and identification, an ArUco fiducial markers are affixed to the top and side surfaces of each housing.
+For optical component positioning and identification, ArUco fiducial markers were affixed to the top and side surfaces of each housing.
 Using these fiducial markers, the system achieves robust visual tracking, even under moderate occlusion or variable lighting conditions.

 To ensure stable and repeatable placement of optical components, each unit is supported by a custom-designed base optimized for tabletop experimental environments.
-The bases are fabricated using fused deposition modeling (FDM) 3D printing with polylactic acid (PLA) filament.
-To prevent sliding and enhance frictional stability, each base is equipped with a rubberized bottom layer.
-Additionally, multiple neodymium magnets are embedded within the lower section of the base.
-The combined effect of the rubber and magnets significantly increases the frictional force between the base and the optical table, preventing unwanted sliding, tipping, and rotation under typical laboratory vibrations or minor external disturbances (e.g., those caused by the insertion of the fine-alignment tool).
+The bases were fabricated using fused deposition modeling (FDM) 3D printing with polylactic acid (PLA) filament.
+To prevent sliding and enhance frictional stability, each base was equipped with a rubberized bottom layer.
+Additionally, multiple neodymium magnets were embedded within the lower section of the base.
+The combined effect of the rubber and magnets significantly increases the frictional force between the base and the optical table, reducing unwanted sliding, tipping, and rotation under typical laboratory vibrations or minor external disturbances (e.g., those caused by the insertion of the fine-alignment tool).